-During fiscal 2021, the board of directors of PSAC, our predecessor, held eight meetings.
-Following the completion of the Business Combination on July 21, 2021, the Board held 15 meetings.
-Each director of PSAC and FFIE attended or participated in 75% or more of the aggregate of the total number of meetings of the Board and the total number of meetings of all committees of the Board on which such director served (in each case held during such director's relevant period of service).
+During fiscal 2021, the Board of PSAC, our predecessor, held eight meetings.
+Following the completion of the Business Combination on July 21, 2021, the FF Board held 15 meetings.
+Each director of PSAC and FF attended or participated in 75% or more of the aggregate of the total number of meetings of the Board and the total number of meetings of all Board committees on which such director served (in each case held during such director's relevant period of service).